rezaduty/linuxiseasy.github.io/_posts/2017-03-10-what-is-linux.md

 ## Which distribution is right for you?

-<a href="http://www.linux.org/threads/which-distro-is-right-for-me.4834/">Please Goto linux.org</a><br>
+<a target="_blank" href="http://www.linux.org/threads/which-distro-is-right-for-me.4834/">Please Goto linux.org</a><br>
-<a href="http://lifehacker.com/5889950/how-to-find-the-perfect-linux-distribution-for-you">And Please Goto lifehacker.com finally select linux distro</a>
+<a target="_blank" href="http://lifehacker.com/5889950/how-to-find-the-perfect-linux-distribution-for-you">And Please Goto lifehacker.com finally select linux distro</a>

 {% include content_option.html %}